The INACHUS project

 It is important to mention that the operator can guide the robot at a safe distance, thanks to the wireless connection from the TAUROB Tabled PC.

-The video above illustrates the “first steps” of the INACHUS robot head in the early demonstration in Sweden during the Pilot 1, June 2016.
+The video below illustrates the “first steps” of the INACHUS robot head in the early demonstration in Sweden during the Pilot 1, June 2016.
 This was an important moment of the project where the end users gave their feedback and first impressions, even if the prototype was on a very early development stage.

 The video below illustrates some of the INACHUS robot movement capabilities just before the Pilot in Germany, March 2018.